GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 A *Statement* is an instance of a StatementClass and the element in SpecIf that defines the edge in the graph data structure.
 Statements allow to define predicate logic in form of *Subject - Predicate - Object*.
-The subject and the object are Resources or Statements, the Predicate is always a Statement.
+The subject and the object are Resources, Statements of File elements, the Predicate is always a Statement.

 A Statement is inherited from Resource and has the following additional attributes:

-* *subject* - A reference to the Resource or Statement that is used as subject for the Statement.
+* *subject* - A reference to the Resource, Statement or File that is used as subject for the Statement.
-* *object* - A reference to the Resource or Statement that is used as object for the Statement.
+* *object* - A reference to the Resource, Statement or File that is used as object for the Statement.

 ### Node

 ![The metaclass *Node*](./images/Metaclass_Hierarchy.png)

-The metaclasses *Node* allows it to define hierarchical data structures (trees) in SpecIF.
+The metaclass *Node* allows it to define hierarchical data structures (trees) in SpecIF.
 Typical application scenarios are hierarchical structures in textual specifications like documents and the structures in CAD and other modeling tools.

 The data is not directly included inside Node elements.